-In our last post, my colleague Jeff Stine covered the Fraud element of the FIERCE risks framework that we use to think about our investments into early-stage companies in emerging markets.
+In our last post, we introduced the FIERCE risks framework that we use to think about our investments into early-stage companies in emerging markets.
 In this post, we’ll highlight how the risk of instability (the ‘I’ in FIERCE) impacts our investment decisions.

 We have conversations with entrepreneurs and VestedAngels daily.
 Entrepreneurs are optimistic about the businesses they are building, passionate about the problem they’re solving and frustrated about the lack of capital available to fuel their growth.
 VestedAngels are cautious and ask us questions that can be summarized as “I do not know much about these markets but I know there are opportunities to create and capture value.”
 Further summarized, these investors are worried about the risks of doing business in a foreign land.
 In addition to fraud, instability is frequently a major concern.